cselab/pypi4u/README.md

 sigma_0 = 5 #initial standard deviation
 ```

 In this example all parameters lie within the bound [0,10].
 Furthermore, the rule of thumb is applied to obtain an initial starting guess for the theta vector.
+Finally, the initial standard deviation of the CMA-ES alogrithm was defined to be 5.